You Are Not Your Thoughts: How to Break Old Loops

 Part 2 of 5: Mental Rewiring

-If we’ve repeated the thought “I can’t enjoy myself without alcohol” for years, the brain takes that as a command.
+Think about a belief like: “I can’t enjoy myself without alcohol.”
+If you repeat that for years, your brain takes it as an instruction.
 Not because it’s true, but because it’s efficient.
+Eventually, it doesn’t feel like an opinion anymore.
+It feels like reality.

 Thought Is Not Truth